lmoneta/stat-course-ipmu/README.md

 `git pull --rebase`

 * Reapply now your changes.
-In case of conflicts you might need to fix them by merging manually the changes or copying your modified files

 `git stash apply`

+In case of conflicts you might need to fix them by merging manually the changes or copying your modified files in a new directory and clone again the repository, using `git  clone  https://github.com/lmoneta/stat-course-ipmu.git`